slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 Okay you have created the payload but now what?

 You can't just give an EXE to a target and hope for him/her to double-click on it right?
-Maybe that would have worked five-six decades ago but sure as hell no one's clicking on an unsigned, shady, standalone EXE payload without any reason now.
+Maybe that would have worked five-six decades ago but sure as hell no one's double-clicking on an unsigned, shady, standalone EXE payload without a compelling reason these days.